pulumi/pulumi-self-hosted-installers/gke-hosted/README.md

 Due to the dependencies between the stacks, you'll need to reverse the order that you deployed them in:

 1. `cd 03-application`
+1. `pulumi state unprotect --all`
 1. `pulumi destroy`
 1. `cd ../02-kubernetes`
+1. `pulumi state unprotect --all`
 1. `pulumi destroy`
 1. `cd ../01-infrastructure`
+1. `pulumi state unprotect --all`
 1. `pulumi destroy`

 ## Notes